-As people, businesses and communities navigate the global pandemic, we are witnessing a paradigm shift in the way we live and work.
-From remote working, to online classrooms and conferences, to staying in touch with loved ones, virtual environments are helping people and businesses stay connected as they continue to practice physical distancing to help stop the spread of COVID-19.
+As people, businesses and communities navigate the global pandemic, we have witnessed a paradigm shift in the way we live and work.
+From remote working to online classrooms and conferences to staying in touch with loved ones, virtual environments continue to help people and businesses stay connected.

-However, from a cybersecurity standpoint, this new virtual reality has increased vulnerability to threat actors, who are actively exploiting these uncertain times.
-To respond to these heightened cybersecurity risks, CGI’s security experts are uniting by volunteering their expertise and time to better protect people, businesses and communities against cyber threats.
+However, from a cybersecurity standpoint, these increased virtual interactions have increased vulnerability to threat actors.
+In response, our security experts volunteer their expertise and time to better protect people, businesses and communities against cyber threats.

-Below, we highlight a few examples from CGI’s operations around the world.
+Below, we highlight a few examples from our operations around the world.

 Securing businesses in Canada

-Business and IT leaders are increasingly concerned about the risk of growing cyber attacks aimed at employees who are now working remotely.
-To help address these concerns, in early April, CGI collaborated with the Chamber of Commerce of Montreal Metropolitan (CCMM) to present a webinar on the impact of COVID-19 on cybersecurity.
+Business and IT leaders have increased their vigilance to mitigate risks of cyber attacks aimed at remote workers.
+To help address these concerns, in April 2020, we collaborated with the Chamber of Commerce of Montreal Metropolitan (CCMM) to present a webinar on the impact of COVID-19 on cybersecurity.
 The webinar provided an in-depth look at increased security threats, including phishing, ransomware, fraudulent sites and applications, and offered solutions for each threat.
-It also included a guide on the “7 golden rules to meet the challenges of COVID-19,” developed by CGI’s cybersecurity experts in Canada.
+It also included a guide on the “7 golden rules to meet the challenges of COVID-19,” developed by our cybersecurity experts in Canada.